swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 ### Step 4: Run

-* If you run on a physical device that supports FaceID, you should get output similar to below.
+* If you run on a physical device that supports FaceID, you should get XCode output similar to below.

 ```shell script
 ############################### Basic[19446:10081868] Requested Camera Permission